How many applications do you receive and how many of those are admitted?

 What courses are required for the program?
 Do you accept transfer credits?

-Please see our handbook for a list of the required courses.
+Please see the academics section of the website for a list of required courses.
 While it is possible for us to accept up to eight units of transfer credit, in most cases, students will still need to take the majority of the required courses in the list, regardless of the number of transfer credits they have.

 What other requirements exist?

-All students are required to complete two laboratory rotations lasting at least twelve weeks each (each taking place in the laboratory of a different IGG faculty member), as well as an “advisory rotation” completed during the first fall semester.
-To ensure breadth of the training experience, each rotation must be approved by the Graduate Group Chair prior to its initiation.
-It is usual, but not a requirement, that the dissertation laboratory be chosen from one of these two labs.
+All students are required to complete two laboratory rotations lasting at least twelve weeks each (each taking place in the laboratory of a different IGG faculty member), as well as an advisory rotation completed during the first semester.
+To ensure breadth of the training experience, each rotation must be approved by the graduate group chair.
+It is usual, but not a requirement, that the thesis laboratory be chosen from one of these three rotations.

 It is also expected that every student will attend the weekly Immunology Colloquium, participate in formal journal clubs of his or her choice, and attend the yearly IGG retreat.
-Weekly attendance at the IGG journal club and Colloquium is mandatory for first and second year students to remain in good standing in the program.
+Weekly attendance at the IGG journal club and colloquium is required for first- and second-year students to remain in good standing in the program.